-In the world of early childhood education programs there are choices and Family Flex has made choices about its program since our inception.
-We’ve been working to continuously improve our program based on parent feedback, reflection and recent child development research.
-As a result we have a program that is dedicated to best-practices in early childhood for ALL children from infants through preschool.
+In the world of early childhood education programs, there are many choices, and Family Flex has made choices about its program since our inception.
+We’ve been working to continuously improve our program based on parent feedback, reflection, and recent child development research.
+As a result, we have a program that is dedicated to best practices in early childhood for ALL children, from infants through preschoolers.

 Small Class Sizes and Low Ratios

 Family Flex practices ratios and class sizes that allow for quality interactions and a productive learning environment.
 Our infant rooms are typically between a 1:3 or 1:4 ratio depending on their age.
 In the toddler age group, we use the 1:5 ratio.
 In the pre-preschool and preschool environment, the classrooms use either a 1:7 or 1:8 ratio.

 In addition to following the rules and regulations around health and safety set out by the Colorado Department of Human services, Family Flex also closely takes additional measures by implementing the recommended health and safety guidelines from Qualistar, Colorado's early childhood rating system.
 Our staff is well trained in practices around cleaning, safety, supervision, and appropriate hygeine (hand-washing).

 We look for teachers who have a minimum of either an Associate’s degree or a Bachelor’s degree in addition to the required Early Childhood Teacher Certification requirements as outlined by the state.
 Our teachers come into the program with the experience to teach young children.